datazoompuc/datazoom.amazonia/cran-comments.md

 Since our previous submission, we have added many new functions and changed the way most pre-existing functions work.

+## Test environments
+- R-hub windows-x86_64-devel (r-devel)

+## R CMD check results
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-GitHub Actions checks on Windows, MacOS, and Linux return no errors, warnings, or notes.
+GitHub Actions checks on Windows, MacOS, and Linux also return no errors, warnings, or notes.

 # Previous CRAN comments